Gip-Gip/urap/README.md

 There are 5 types of packets and they are all dead simple:

- * Read packet, which has the WRITE bit set to zero, contain the WRITE bit, the 15 bit register address, and a CRC
+ * Read packet, which has the WRITE bit set to zero, contain the WRITE bit, the 7 bit register count, the 16 bit starting register address, and a CRC
- * Write packet, which has the WRITE bit set to one, contains the WRITE bit, the 15 bit register address, the data to write, and a CRC
+ * Write packet, which has the WRITE bit set to one, contains the WRITE bit, the 7 bit register count, the 16 bit register address, the data to write, and a CRC
  * Read ACK packet, contains an ACK byte, the data read, and a CRC
  * Write ACK packet, contains an ACK byte
  * NAK packet, containes a NAK byte